-The daily or weekly timetable and the school year provide a meaningful context for children to make predictions and to develop language for temporal relationships (such as 'next', 'before', 'after', 'in between' - note these terms are also used to describe the order of numbers) and for units of time (including the names of the days of the week and months of the year).
-Calendars, clocks, timers and stopwatches can be used to reinforce the idea of the order and passage of units of time - you might, for example, set an alarm clock or timer at the start of a particular lesson or activity, to ring at the end.
+The daily or weekly timetable and the school year provide a meaningful context for children to make predictions and to refine their language for and understanding of temporal relationships and units of time.
+Timetables and calendars will enable children to further engage with this discussion.
+Calendars, clocks, timers and stopwatches can be used to reinforce the idea of the order, duration and passage of units of time - you could invite children to set an alarm clock or timer to ring at the end of a particular lesson or activity or to use the clock on the classroom wall and a timetable to work out what their next activity or task is.

 Mathematical thinking can be encouraged in a broad range of classroom tasks and activities.
-For example, if children are lining up you could ask them to do so in order of height or by birth month, when they are moving between places in the room or school you could ask them to estimate then measure the distance, in steps, or to describe the turns they need to take along the way.
+For example, if children are lining up you could ask them to do so in order of height or birth date, and when they are moving between places in the room or school you could ask them to estimate the distance, in metres, or describe the angles they turn through along the way.